 To develop this trust there must effective communication leading to understanding of what is important to each person in the transaction.
 However, if both parties see the world in very different ways and have different preferred ways of thinking, then the chances of trust being built quickly are very slim indeed.

 What is needed is the ability to put yourself in the other person's shoes, to see the world as they do and to think as they do.

 Many salespeople spend their whole careers puzzled about why some people buy from them and others don't, but using these ideas allows them to become much more effective and successful.

 The reason that developing these skills works so well in improving sales effectiveness and results is that we only trust people who see the world the way that we do and we only buy from people we trust.

 The skills required to do this are:

-- positioning your product/service in a way which solves their challenges in a way they understand
+- positioning your product/service in a way which solves their problems in a way they understand;

 The good news is that the skills can be learned and they can make the difference between a mediocre salesperson and an outstanding one.
 A small investment in coaching or training in these skills can pay for itself many times over in increased revenue and profits.